Financial Aid and Scholarships

 The federal government has set annual borrowing limits of $3,500 for the first academic year of undergraduate study (up to 44 credits); $4,500 for the second academic year (45–89 credits); and $5,500 an academic year for the remaining years of undergraduate study.
 Not all students are eligible for the maximum loan amount.

 Student borrowers must be enrolled in good standing at least half-time and have been accepted for admission to a program leading to a degree or eligible certificate.
-Once repayment begins, borrowers are charged a fixed interest rate.
+Once repayment begins, borrowers are charged the interest rates that were in effect for each year they borrowed.
 For current interest rates, visit the Department of Education’s website at https://studentaid.ed.gov/types/loans/interest-rates.

 Students must complete a FAFSA each year to participate in this loan program.